fdebrus/hayward-ha/README.md

 ## Requirements
 - A supported controller with a Wi-Fi module connected to the internet.
 - The controller must already be linked to a cloud account.
+- Enable the Home Assistant `application_credentials` integration so the Aquarite API key can be stored securely and reused for token refreshes.

 ## Installation
 You can install the integration through HACS or manually.